refined-github/refined-github/contributing.md

 		features.isOwnUserProfile
 	],
 	load: features.onDomReady, // Wait for DOM ready
-	// load: features.onAjaxedPages, // Or: Wait for DOM ready AND run on all AJAXed loads
+	// load: features.onAjaxedLoad, // Or: Wait for DOM ready AND run on all AJAXed loads
 	// load: features.onNewComments, // Or: Wait for DOM ready AND run on all AJAXed loads AND watch for new comments deinit, // Rarely needed
 	init